-I’d spend at least two days exploring the walks.
+I’d spend at least two days exploring the walks in Boodjamulla National Park.
 One day going on the western side (or middle or upper gorge) of Lawn Hill Gorge side of the park and the next the eastern side (lower gorge).
 We missed this side unfortunately.

 The Upper Gorge Lookout and Indarri Falls Walk

 The Upper Gorge lookout walk in Boodjamulla is 7km and took us about three hours.
 That’s with two girls and lots of photo stops.